merqlove/do_snapshot/README.md

 If you want to set keys without environment, than set it via options when you run do_snapshot:

     $ do_snapshot --digital-ocean-access-token YOURLONGTOKEN

+### How-To (Here is also [Longren Tutorial](https://longren.io/automate-making-snapshots-of-your-digitalocean-droplets/))

+Here we `keeping` only 5 **latest** snapshots and cleanup older after new one is created.
+If creation of snapshots failed no one will be deleted.
+By default we keeping `10` droplets.

+    $ do_snapshot --keep 5 -c

 Keep latest 3 from selected droplet: